Here are all of the nominees and winners for CMA Album of the Year, along with a look at this year’s nominees.

 Ray Price, Danny Boy

 Jack Greene won with his debut album at the debut CMA awards.
-Only one other act – The Kentucky Headhunters – has ever won this award with their first album.
+Only two other acts – The Kentucky Headhunters and Chris Stapleton – have ever won this award with their first album.

 Facts & Feats

 - (5) – George Strait

 - (2) – Garth Brooks, Eric Church, Vince Gill, Merle Haggard, Alan Jackson, Miranda Lambert, Tim McGraw, Willie Nelson, Charlie Rich, Chris Stapleton

 - (9) – Brooks & Dunn